The Wild Child

-The Wild Child (L'Enfant sauvage, released in the United Kingdom as The Wild Boy) is a 1970 French film by director François Truffaut.
-Featuring Jean-Pierre Cargol, François Truffaut, Françoise Seigner and Jean Dasté, it tells the story of a child who spends the first eleven or twelve years of his life with little or no human contact.
-It is based on the true events regarding the child Victor of Aveyron, reported by Dr. Jean Marc Gaspard Itard.
-The film sold nearly 1.5 million tickets in France.
+The Wild Child (L'Enfant sauvage, released in the United Kingdom as The Wild Boy) is a 1970 French historical drama film co-written, directed by, and starring François Truffaut.
+It is based on the true events regarding Victor of Aveyron (Jean-Pierre Cargol), a late 18th-century French child who spent the first eleven or twelve years of his life with little or no human contact.

+The film was released in France on February 26, 1970.
+It was a critical and commercial success, earning Truffaut several accolades including the Prix Méliès and the National Board of Review Award for Best Director.
+The film also won the National Society of Film Critics Award for Best Cinematography (for Néstor Almendros).

 Plot

-The film opens with the statement: "This story is authentic: it opens in 1798 in a French forest."

-One summer day in 1798, a naked boy of 11 or 12 years of age (Jean-Pierre Cargol) is found in a forest in the rural district of Aveyron in southern France.
+One summer day in 1798, a naked boy of 11 or 12 years of age is found in a forest in the rural district of Aveyron in southern France.
 A woman sees him, then runs off screaming.
 She finds some hunters and tells them that she saw a wild boy.
 They hunt him down with a pack of dogs who chase him up a tree and attack him when he falls.
 He fights them off leaving one dog wounded, then continues to flee and hides in a hole.
-The dogs continue to follow his scent, eventually finding his hidy hole.
+The dogs continue to follow his scent, eventually finding his hiding place.
 The hunters arrive and force him out of the hole using smoke to cut off his air supply.
 After he emerges, the men grab him.

 Living like a wild animal and unable to speak or understand language, the child has apparently grown up in solitude in the forest since an early age.
 He is brought to Paris and initially placed in a school for "deaf-mutes".
-Dr. Jean Marc Gaspard Itard (François Truffaut) observes the boy and believes that he is neither deaf nor, as some of his colleagues believe, an "idiot".
+Dr. Jean Marc Gaspard Itard observes the boy and believes that he is neither deaf nor, as some of his colleagues believe, an "idiot".
 Itard thinks the boy's behavior is a result of his deprived environment, and that he can be educated.

 Itard takes custody of the boy, whom he eventually names Victor, and removes him to his house on the outskirts of Paris.
-There, under the patient tutelage of the doctor and his housekeeper (Françoise Seigner), Victor gradually becomes socialized and acquires the rudiments of language.
+There, under the patient tutelage of the doctor and his housekeeper, Victor gradually becomes socialized and acquires the rudiments of language.

 There is a narrow margin between the laws of civilization in rough Parisian life and the brutal laws of life in nature.
 Victor finds a sort of equilibrium in the windows that mark the transition between the closed interiors and the world outside.
 But he gains his ability to have social relations by losing his capacity to live as a savage.